 How Eating More Carbs Helped Me Lose Weight

-Last year was a busy one.
+2018 was a busy one.
 Work was crazy, my husband and I adopted a puppy, and I had seven weddings to attend, two of which I was in, which meant bachelorette parties, bridal showers and more.
-It was a very exciting-and super-busy-year!
+It was a very exciting and super-busy year!
 My schedule was packed and it took its toll on my health.
-I was stressed out, I wasn't exercising or making healthy eating a priority, and I had all these extra opportunities to eat and drink just a bit more than my body needed.
+I was stressed out, I wasn't exercising, sleeping all that great or making healthy eating a priority, and I had all these extra opportunities to eat and drink just a bit more than my body needed.
 With that, came 15 extra pounds, a little more stress and a bad attitude.

 To be honest, I was so disappointed that I'd taken such bad care of myself by prioritizing everything but my health that I couldn't muster the motivation to do anything about it.
 (Sound familiar?)
-But as my schedule calmed down, I did find my way back to some healthy habits, but nothing drastic.
-I was spending time in the kitchen again, trying out new dinner ideas and doing some simple meal prep for work lunches (I count chopping up a head of romaine as meal prep, FYI), which, as the meal plan editor here at EatingWell, is both my job and something I enjoy doing.
+But as the year came to a close, I did find my way back to some healthy habits, but nothing drastic.
+I was spending a little more time in the kitchen, trying out new dinner ideas here and there and doing some simple meal prep for work lunches (I count chopping up a head of romaine as meal prep, FYI), which, as the meal plan editor here at EatingWell, is both my job and something I enjoy doing.

 The months carried on and at some point I noticed my pants were not as tight as they used to be.
-I hopped on the scale and was down more than just a few pounds-15 to be exact.
+I hopped on the scale and was down more than just a few pounds—15 to be exact.
 Like, what?
-It seemed like a lot for what I was doing.
-I still wasn't exercising, keeping track of calories, making drastic changes to what I was eating or giving up my nightly glass (or two) of red wine.
+It seemed like a lot for not doing all that much.
+I still wasn't exercising, keeping track of calories (not that I'd ever do that anyway), making drastic changes to what I was eating or giving up my nightly glass (or two) of red wine.
 But, still, I had lost weight.
-I thought back on the past months and the only thing that had really changed was that I was eating more carbs-specifically whole grains.
+I thought back on the past months and the only thing that had really changed was that I was eating more carbs—specifically high-fiber whole grains.

 Why Eating More Carbs Helped Me Lose Weight